antonyxsik/LatticeVision/README.md

 - The training scripts above automatically generate the parameter estimates for the climate model fields in `results/clim_outputs/`.
 - Alternatively, one can also load a trained network into `notebooks/cesm_application.ipynb` and uncomment the saving code to create these.
-- After the parameters have been estimated, open `R_scripts/cesm_ensemble_sim.R` and point towards the outputs of interest in order to generate synthetic climate ensembles and reproduce our correlation comparison experiments.
+- After the parameters have been estimated, open `R_scripts/cesm_ensemble_sim.R` and change the file paths in the script to point towards the outputs of interest in order to generate synthetic climate ensembles and reproduce our correlation comparison experiments.

 ---